 ISG is very proud of our new learning space that will enable our students to develop the critical skills, motivation, and knowledge to thrive in a rapidly changing world, helping to make learning more relevant and meaningful.
-The ISG Innovation Lab ia available to students in both Primary and Secondary School and will be available for scheduled lessons with our technology teacher, as well as being used to support classroom teachers and students in completing Project Based Learning assignments.

 If you want to see what learning looks like in the Gruppo Spinelli Innovation Lab, then click on the link here.

 ISG is convinced that education and culture in all the subjects, STEM and Arts, technology and humanities, are important tools to prepare future generations for the challenges that the current technological revolution will bring and for this reason, ISG invests resources in participating in the NAO contest, which is dedicated to humanoid robotics that further develops skills and knowledge in those fields.

 Working on a robot stimulates students to build their engineering intuition and emphasizes meaningful problem-based learning through the integration and the application of their knowledge.
 Strategic problem-solving, creativity, innovation, computational thinking, higher order thinking, logical and analytical reasoning.
 These are just a few examples of the abilities developed by educational robotics, abilities that will be fundamental in a lot of futur professional areas.